Questions About

 While higher usage than normal can be expected when performing some seasonal activities at your home such as car washing, irrigation of yard or garden, pool fill-up, or heavier laundry and shower activity while hosting visitors, it may be due to a leak somewhere in your home.
 This could be more obvious, such as a leak in a pipe or near your water heater, or it could be one that is less noticeable where the leak runs through the plumbing and flows out of the home through the sewer system.
 While not obvious, these types of leaks are fairly easy to troubleshoot.

 - If all sources of water are turned off, the meter should not increase.
 If all are turned off, but if the meter is still running, there is likely a leak of some sort.
+Turn off one household item at a time until the meter stops advancing.

 - The two most common culprits of “excess water use” are toilets and water softeners, but the issue may not be obvious.
 Also, neither is generally a “big ticket” repair bill to address.